NHQ/hyperlog-sodium/readme.markdown

 `opts.publicKey` can be an array of public keys or a `function(id, cb){}` that should call `cb(null, true)` if `id` is a valid public key.

+The `sodium` implementation can be like the `sodium` module or like the `sodium-signatures` module on npm.

 # install

 ```